 11.2 The team assignments will ensure that all teams are very close to equity.
 One of the reasons we are running all the events for free is for members to get comfortable with this method.

 11.3.
-Teams will be created once members have submitted scores.
+Teams will be created once all bowlers on the roster have submitted scores.

 11.3.1.
 For Country events, the teams will be created at noon of the day following the event in the timezone of the state/province furthest West geographically.